12 Stress-Relief Toys and Products That Actually Work

 Some days, life can make even the calmest person feel anxious.
-First, try taking a few deep breaths, then find your zen with one of these calming products.
+Find your zen with one of these calming stress-relief toys and products.

+There is a lot of excitement around the potential benefits of weighted blankets—one being less anxiousness and stress.
 In a study exploring the therapeutic effects of weighted blankets, 63 percent of participants said they felt less anxious after using one.
-Like a hug for your whole self, a weighted blanket applies full-body that could stimulate the release of oxytocin, the “love hormone.”
-Choose a blanket that’s about 10 percent of your body weight and crawl beneath it to experience deep tissue pressure stimulation that can reduce anxiety, increase relaxation, and improve sleep.
-Find out which 10 stress-relief strategies actually backfire.
+Choose a blanket that’s about 10 percent of your body weight and crawl beneath it to experience deep tissue pressure stimulation that may reduce anxiety, increase relaxation, and improve sleep.
+(Here’s what doctors want you to know about weighted blankets.)

 Art therapy workbook

-Board Certified Registered Art Therapist Jill Howell created Color, Draw, Collage to help individuals deal with the stress of everyday life through creativity.
+Board-Certified Registered Art Therapist Jill Howell created Color, Draw, Collage to help individuals deal with the stress of everyday life through creativity.
 More than just a coloring book, this art therapy workbook also teaches practical coping skills and helps users get to the root of their problems.
-Don’t worry if you can’t draw a straight line; a Drexel University study found that making art can significantly reduce the stress hormone cortisol, regardless of skill level.
+Don’t worry if you can’t draw a straight line; a 2016 study in the Journal of the American Art Therapy Association found that making art can significantly reduce the stress hormone cortisol, regardless of skill level.

 Sound therapy machine

-These stress-relief toys are based on vibroacoustic therapy, which has been around for thousands of years.
-Just look at the Aborigines in Australia, who have been healing the sick and soothing the mentally ill for at least 40,000 years using the low vibrational sounds of the didgeridoo.
+These stress-relief machines are based on vibroacoustic therapy, which has been around for years and which some research shows cause relaxation.
 HUSO combines this ancient tradition with modern acoustic technology; the company essentially remixes the vocals from sound healers with vibrational frequencies and sound engineering for maximum relaxation.
-For a more transformative experience, there are also wrist and ankle pads that vibrate on major acupuncture meridians.
-Check out these other stress-busting ways to unwind after a hard day.
+For a more transformative experience, there are also wrist and ankle pads that vibrate.
+(Check out these other stress-busting ways to unwind after a hard day.)

 Weighted sleep mask

 Don’t underestimate the power of smell.
 A study published in the European Journal of Integrative Medicine found that individuals who inhaled a soothing essential oil blend of lemon, eucalyptus, tea tree, and peppermint felt less stressed and depressed than those who didn’t.
 An essential oil diffuser, which disperses tiny scent microparticles into the air, is a quick and easy way to enjoy the stress-relieving benefits of aromatherapy at home.
-Don’t miss these other 15 five-second strategies for shutting down stress.
+Here’s why lavender oil is also good for stress relief.

 White noise machine